2025 Southern League season

-The 2025 Southern League is a Class AA baseball season that is playing between April 4 and September 14.
-Eight teams will play a 138-game schedule, with the top team in each division in each half of the season qualifying for the post-season.
+The 2025 Southern League is a Class AA baseball season that was played between April 4 and September 14.
+Eight teams played a 138-game schedule, with the top team in each division in each half of the season qualifying for the post-season.

+The Birmingham Barons won the Southern League championship, defeating the Montgomery Biscuits in the final round of the playoffs.